- Why study at MITT

 These rules are explored in greater detail on the IRCC website.
 Reviewing IRCC's site, as well as the Immigration and Refugee Protection Act, should be part of your research if you are considering immigrating to Canada.

-Engaging a MITT authorized education recruitment agent is your choice
+Engaging a MITT authorized education recruitment agent

 In addition to the International Education Act, the following resources provide a comprehensive look at the rights and responsibilities of education providers, staff recruiters, and contracted agents; as well as information on how to find a Regulated Canadian Immigration Consultant who can assist you with immigration matters such as visas or study permits.
 We encourage you to familiarize yourself with these resources.